KingGerry01/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Decimal to Hexadecimal - Write a script that converts a number from base 10 to base 16.
-The number in base 10 is stored in the environment variable DECIMAL The script should display the number in base 16, followed by a new line
+The number in base 10 is stored in the environment variable DECIMAL The script should display the number in base 16, followed by a new line Everyone is a proponent of strong encryption - Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII